MatteoGuadrini/PSFSTools/README.md

 ```powershell
 Write-FileServerFromTemplate -Template C:\Temp\fs1.xml -RootPath D:\FS
 ```
 Applying the command a second time, the new folders in the topology will be created, while the existing ones will be ignored.
-All permissions will be overwritten instead.
+All permissions will be overwritten, if `-Force` parameter is specified.

 For more info, run:
 ```powershell